Latest News

 Faces of Physiatry: Dr. Michael T. Armstrong

-This month, we shine our volunteer spotlight on Michael T. Armstrong, who currently serves as the Chief of Staff for the Minneapolis VA.
+This month, we shine our volunteer spotlight on Michael T. Armstrong, MD who currently serves as the Chief of Staff for the Minneapolis VA.
 He is a dedicated long-time volunteer with ABPMR and was one of the original writers for the Brain Injury Medicine exam.
 Additionally, he contributes his time as a volunteer for the National Veterans Wheelchair Games.

 Read morePhysician Features